Bohemia and Moravia national football team: Creation of the first Bohemian and Moravia team (1903–1911)

-In 19 October 1901, thirteen clubs founded the Český svaz footballový (ČSF) in English: “Czech Football Association”, the ancestor of the current Czech Federation.
+On 19 October 1901, thirteen clubs founded the Český svaz footballový (ČSF) in English: “Czech Football Association”, the ancestor of the current Czech Federation.
 A team from Bohemia and Moravia was set up from 1903 to play friendly matches, particularly against Hungarian neighbors.
 She lost her first match 2 to 1 in 1903.
 However, this first match of the selection cannot be considered as an international A match, since certain "bohemian" players were in reality German or Austrian.

 Between 1903 and 1908, the Magyar and Bohemian selections faced each other six times.
 The teams drew their two meetings in 1906.
 In 1907, Hungary won 5–2: coming directly from the station to Millenáris Sporttelep just before kick-off, the Hungarians considered the Bohemian-Moravians as "arrogant" and beat them by three goals, despite a score 2–1 at half-time in favor of the Bohemians.
 In the next match, Bohemia took revenge at home and won 5–3, which was the first victory for the team.
 The following year, the team was again defeated by the Magyars (5–2) and met the England team in Prague, in the middle of a continental tour.
 At a level much higher than that of the Bohemian-Moravians, the Three Lions won 4–0 in front of 12,000 spectators.

 In 1906, the Czech Football Association applied to join the International Association Football Federation.
 Membership was accepted and thus, from 1906 to 1908, FIFA recognized the Bohemian-Moravian federation.
 However, the legitimacy of this federation is questioned because Bohemia is only a region of the Austro-Hungarian Empire (within Cisleithania), which does not constitute an official country.
 Also, after protest from the Austrians, the Bohemian-Moravian membership was canceled during the Congress of Vienna in June 1908.

 The Olympic Stadium, where Bohemia and Moravia were to play France in 1908.

 Subsequently, the national team stops its activities.
 She was due to participate in the 1908 Olympic Games in London, but had to withdraw, as did Hungary, due to "political unrest in the Balkans" (linked to the annexation of Bosnia and Herzegovina by Austria-Hungary).
 The match scheduled against the France team on 19 October 1908 on behalf of the quarter-finals of the Olympic Games is thus never played.
 In December 1908, following the rejection of the FIFA federation, a counter-federation was founded but did not play any international matches, leaving the present federation to continue.